spAnser/pioneer-village/docs/SETUP.md

 ## Initial Setup

-NodeJS 16.9.1 is the version used for development.
+NodeJS 16.13.2 is the version used for development.
 It is recommended to use this version.
+CFX Still uses a custom version of 16.9.1 but prisma v5 requires 16.13.x at the least.
+There shouldn't be any real conflicts for the CFX stuff.

 1. Have an instance of `postgresql` running with a database.
 The default db name is `redm` in `.env.example`.
 2. Copy `.env.example` to `.env` and make any necessary changes